League for Socialist Action (Canada)

+The League for Socialist Action (LSA; Ligue Socialiste Ouvrière, LSO) was a Canadian Trotskyist organization.
+It was the main organizational expression of Trotskyism in English Canada for much of the period from the early 1930s until 1977, when the LSA/LSO joined with the Revolutionary Marxist Group, the Groupe Marxiste Révolutionnaire and the Young Socialists/Ligue des Jeunes Socialistes to form the Revolutionary Workers League/Ligue Ouvrière Révolutionnaire.

-The League for Socialist Action (LSA) was the principal Trotskyist organization in Canada for much of the 20th century.
-Throughout its history the LSA went through many different names and iterations.
-In chronological order it was known as: the International Left Opposition (Trotskyist) of Canada, the Workers Party of Canada, the Socialist Policy Group, the Socialist Workers League, the Revolutionary Workers Party, The Club, the Socialist Education League, and the League for Socialist Action.
+The organization existed under several names before adopting the LSA name in 1961.
+In chronological order, it was known as the International Left Opposition (Trotskyist) of Canada, the Workers Party of Canada, the Socialist Policy Group, the Socialist Workers League, the Revolutionary Workers Party, The Club, the Socialist Education League, and finally the League for Socialist Action.